- What services does the ICC offer for newly admitted students?

 - What types of internships are available to UC Davis students and/or what types of internships are available for students in my major?

 - UC Davis has a robust internship program.
 There are internship opportunities for every major and in almost every profession you can imagine.
-We have internships locally in Davis, throughout the country, and even around the world.
-We have internships in every continent except Antarctica.
-There is something for everyone at UC Davis, and ICC is available to help.
+We have internships locally in Davis and the Sacramento region, throughout the country, and even around the world in every continent except Antarctica.

 You can explore options and find internships that match your professional interests and goals.
 One of our most notable internship programs is Health-Related Internships (HRI), which provides students interested in health with the unique opportunity to intern at a hospital, clinic, pharmacy, dentist office, and other health-related profession.
 HRI internships span many health-related fields including medicine, pharmacy, dentistry, nutrition, public health, and physical, occupational, and speech therapies.
 If you are interested in seeing where others have interned or found jobs related to your major, check out our "Majors Data."
 You can also explore by area of interest.